Traveling Trunks – Bring the Museum to your Classroom!

 Choose a program, traveling trunk/kit, or suggest a custom program.
 Craft topics may include an extra supply fee.

-Learn to be a museum curator who has just received a box of artifacts.
+Learn about life in the 1800s by investigating a box of real artifacts.
 What are these things?
 Use thinking and questioning skills to identify objects.
-Also includes lessons on inventions and inventors.

 Two large trunks packed full of items that might have been carried by soldiers in the Union and Confederate armies, lesson plans, CDs, and books.

 Looking for a way to see, hear, and interact with Civil War history without a physical trunk or classroom?
 This digital trunk includes both Union and Confederate items and perspectives, as well as those of enslaved people and women who also participated in the war.

 Fibers to Fabric

 Students will explore fabrics and fibers such as wool, cotton, flax, and synthetics as well as techniques like spinning and weaving.